AvraSaslow/ea-rimorphis/README.md

 * Two folders for all presentations and intermediary reports
 * An assets folder for all images related to the project
 * A folder comprised of exploratory notebooks that were used to develop the analysis:
-  * Hydrofunctions workflow: Hydrofunctions Exploratory Notebook.ipynb
-  * Google Earth Engine workflow: Google Earth Engine Exploratory Notebook.ipynb
-  * Time series automation workflow: Automation Workflow.ipynb
-  * Stream Gage vs Sentinel 2 water pixel comparison workflow: Stream Gage vs Sentinel-2 Workflow.ipynb
-* Two folders for the final blog that details the project:
+* Folder for the final blog that details the project:
-  * One that provides the outline and drafts
-  * A secondary folder that contains the final copy of the blog
+  * Contains images within blog, final blog ipynb and html files, and python notebooks

 Unless you want to replicate the project yourself or look through the intermediary steps, the only directory you'll need to navigate to is the [final blog](https://github.com/AvraSaslow/ea-rimorphis/tree/main/Final%20Blog).
 This has both the write-up explaining the project and the python notebooks for you to actually run through the code and workflow.